Skip to Content

 Yes, you can!
 But, it is important that you do not attempt to do this on your own without the guidance of a veterinarian or a veterinary nutritionist.

-You need the guidance of a veterinarian to ensure that your dog is eating foods that are safe for him, and that the diet is well balanced with all the nutrients he needs.
+You need the guidance of a veterinarian to ensure that your dog is eating foods that are safe for them and that the diet is well-balanced with all the nutrients they need.
 While you may believe that you are giving him a healthy meal, your veterinarian may want your dog to take a daily vitamin to ensure his nutritional needs are fully met.

 What Are The Pros And Cons Of Commercial Diets?